 RMet is a professional qualification awarded by the Royal Meteorological Society for members pursuing a career in meteorology, or working in a role supporting meteorological services.
-To be considered for accreditation as a RMet, candidates must have achieved (or be able to demonstrate) the requirements set out in the document below.
+To be considered for accreditation as a RMet, candidates must have achieved (or be able to demonstrate) the requirements set out in the diagram and documents below.

-The extent to which a candidate satisfies the requirements is based on evidence from a candidate’s self-assessment, referees’ reports and the interview panel.
+The extent to which a candidate satisfies the requirements is based on evidence from a candidate’s self-assessment, referees’ reports and the assesment panel.

 You may apply for RMet online using our new Accreditation and CPD System (ACCSYS)